Skytanking: Integration into the parent group and subsidiaries

 Skytanking is one of Marquard & Bahls' mainstays of business, and is structured into more than 10 companies in four regions (Europe, Africa, Asia and North America).
 The majority of these companies are included in the Marquard & Bahls consolidated financial statement, the rest are associate companies.
 North Air, UK; IndianOil Skytanking, India; Luxfuel, Luxembourg; Skytanking Calulo, South Africa; Hydrant Refuelling System (HRS), Belgium; and Skytanking Ovenon, Turkey, include associate companies.

 Management and personnel

-Clinton Roeder and Christoph Lindke are managing directors of the Skytanking group of companies.
+Clinton Roeder, Amir Ibrahim and Christoph Lindke are managing directors of the Skytanking group of companies.
 In 2018, Skytanking employed 1,890 people at year-end.

 Locations

-The company is active in Germany, Austria, Switzerland, Belgium, Luxembourg, UK, Italy, Malta, France, Spain, Turkey, United States, South Africa and India.
+The company is active in Germany, The Netherlands, Austria, Switzerland, Belgium, Luxembourg, UK, Italy, Malta, France, Spain, Turkey, United States, South Africa and India.
 Its German airport operations include Hamburg, Frankfurt/Main, Stuttgart, Cologne, Düsseldorf and Munich.